 The major confrontation in Man of Steel (assuming you've already seen the film) pits Superman against General Zod.
 We old-schoolers still think nothing beats the Christopher Reeve vs. Terence Stamp, Sarah Douglas and Jack O'Halloran version of this classic conflict; but then, as you know, it's long been our policy to share with you everything Salkind, both good and bad.
-(We've been at it, in fact, for the last 29 years.)
+(We've been at it, in fact, for almost 30 years.)
 Then, and now, we say it's awesome to rediscover how the reimagined Superman/Zod battle manifests itself --- and if you've seen Snyder's 300, you're obviously of the opinion, which we share, that it's not gonna be painless.
 No, kiddos, expect tons and tons of hurt.
 Major ouchies and everything else.

 And even though thus far, Man of Steel still has not exactly emerged triumphant (in the eyes of some, anyway), count on Warner Bros.' continuing partnership with the DC Universe to endure for many more years to come, including but not entirely restricted to the seed that, come November 17th, will give rise to the Justice League movie.
 Only then can we truly ask what's next.

 Your Elf Without Jingles remembers well the days before, during and after December 15th, 1978, when it seemed to certain others that the Salkinds literally didn't know what they were doing when it came to the topic of making a Superman film.
 In many ways, the late Tom Mankiewicz was right when he said, "To give the Salkinds credit, they saw, perhaps, the future of making a Superman movie in a way that no one else ever did."
 Regardless of whether or not the same will be said of Man of Steel, now it's the Justice League's turn to shape the future of WB's DC Movie Universe.
 Stay tuned!